passiomatic/videobox/README.md

 ## Building the macOS app

-If you are using a Mac you can compile Videobox into a menu bar app.
+If you are on a Mac you can compile Videobox into a menu bar app.

 First, install the necessary dependencies with: